-The Florida Fish and Wildlife Conservation Commission (FWC) directed staff to evaluate all species listed as Threatened or Species of Special Concern as of September 1, 2010.
-Public information on the status of the peregrine Lake Eustis Pupfish was sought from September 17 to November 1, 2010.
-The members of the Lake Eustis Pupfish biological review group (BRG) met on November 18, 2010.
-Group members were William Johnson, Frank Nordlie, and Steven Walsh.
-In accordance with rule 68A-27.0012 Florida Administrative Code (F.A.C.), the BRG was charged with evaluating the biological status of the Lake Eustis Pupfish using criteria included in definitions in 68A-27.001(3) and following the protocols in the Guidelines for Application of the IUCN Red List Criteria at Regional Levels (Version 3.0) and Guidelines for Using the IUCN Red List Categories and Criteria (Version 8.1).
-Please visit http://www.myfwc.com/WILDLIFEHABITATS/imperiledSpp_listingprocess.htm to view the listing process rule and the criteria found in the definitions.
+The Florida Fish and Wildlife Conservation Commission (FWC) directed staff to evaluate all species listed as Threatened or Species of Special Concern as of November 8, 2010 that had not undergone a status review in the past decade.
+Public information on the status of the Lake Eustis Pupfish was sought from September 17 to November 1, 2010.
+The members of the Lake Eustis Pupfish Biological Review Group (BRG) met on November 18, 2010.
+Group members were William Johnson (FWC lead), Frank Nordlie (University of Florida, Emeritus), and Steven Walsh (U.S. Geological Survey; USGS) (Appendix 1).
+In accordance with rule 68A-27.0012, Florida Administrative Code (F.A.C.), the BRG was charged with evaluating the biological status of the Lake Eustis Pupfish using criteria included in definitions in 68A-27.001, F.A.C., and following the protocols in the Guidelines for Application of the IUCN Red List Criteria at Regional Levels (Version 3.0) and Guidelines for Using the IUCN Red List Categories and Criteria (Version 8.1).
+Please visit http://myfwc.com/wildlifehabitats/imperiled/listing-action-petitions/ to view the listing process rule and the criteria found in the definitions.